-The interactions with agencies, third parties, and other stakeholders have not generated objections to designs of functionality, chart of accounts transformation and data conversion, or the schedule for implementation.

-In addition to validation of project activities and verification of work products, IV&V continues to observe agencies' and partner organizations' self-reported progress toward their own Florida PALM related design and development objectives.
-IV&V also observes the Project is working to obtain evidence to confirm actual agency status agrees with self-reported status in the Master Readiness Workplan.
+The interactions with agencies, third parties, and other stakeholders have not generated objections to designs of functionality, data conversion, or the schedule for implementation.
+In addition to verification of project activities and work products, IV&V continues to observe agencies and partner organizations reporting progress toward their own Florida PALM related design and development objectives.
 IV&V continues to assess the agency-produced status reports and Project OCM interactions to identify areas of potential risk to execution at agencies.